 Bad Glow Plugs Will Cause a Diesel Lawn Mower Not to Start

 Glow plugs assist with heating a cold engine.
 The glow plug electrifies a heating element found at the tip of the plug.
-The hot glow plug tip, compressed air in the cylinder and injected fuel form a combustion.
+The hot glow plug tip compressed air in the cylinder and injected fuel to form combustion.

-Solution: Test your glow plugs and replace if they are no longer working.
-Read more about different methods to test your glow plugs in this guide form General Technologies Corp.
+Solution: Test your glow plugs and replace them if they are no longer working.
+Read more about different methods to test your glow plugs in this guide from General Technologies Corp.